Fights revisited. Joe Calzaghe-Bernard Hopkins.

 Both fighters were top pound for pound fighters at the time, both hold the record for most title defenses at Middleweight/Super Middleweight and both one of their biggest fights of their career.

-Many believed that Hopkins got robbed against Calzaghe but overall I think it's safe to say there were many mixed opinions of the verdict.
-To me I think it was a very close, rough, heated & competitive fight that Joe Calzaghe took.
 Some will say that Calzaghe had never been tagged like that before.
 However I don't recall seeing Hopkins get tagged and most importantly out of his element as much as he was against Joe.
 Calzaghe workrate (like always) was enough to win the fight.
-Who'd you give the fight to? |

-(This post was last modified: 08-01-2014 07:05 AM by and the NEW.)
+08-01-2014, 07:04 AM (This post was last modified: 08-01-2014 07:05 AM by and the NEW.)

 Post: #2